DavePearce/JSMT/README.md

 ## Example 2 --- Point Projections

-As a simple example, let's suppose we have the following `Point`
+As our next example we're going to illustrate some more interesting _projections_.
+Suppose we have the following `Point` class:
-class:

 ```Java